About Us

 Our History

-It’s never been more urgent to work to restore life in our world – global situations threaten human rights and the environment, Canada wrestles with how to follow the stirring call to reconciliation, and so many in our communities are isolated, to name just a few realities.
-Our original performances can move people to better understand one another and “to live more intentionally for the common good.”
+It’s never been more urgent to work to restore life in our world – global situations threaten human rights and the environment, Canada wrestles with how to follow the stirring call to truth and reconciliation, and so many in our communities feel isolated, to name just a few realities.
+Our original performances help people to better understand one another and to live more intentionally for the common good.
 We believe this kind of theatre matters.
-And it only happens through the collaborative faith and effort of a host of artists, donors and supporters, far beyond our team.
+And it only happens through the collaborative faith and effort of a host of artists, donors and supporters, far beyond our staff team below.

 Our Team